OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Swarm
 --------------------------------------------------------------------------------

-Reference to the OpenNebula `blog <https://opennebula.org/docker-swarm-with-opennebula/>`__ to learn how to use Swarm.
+Check the OpenNebula `blog post <https://opennebula.org/docker-swarm-with-opennebula/>`__ to learn how to use Docker Swarm on an OpenNebula cloud.

 Swarmkit / Swarm mode
 --------------------------------------------------------------------------------

-Reference to `Docker documentation <https://docs.docker.com/get-started/part4/#create-a-cluster>`__ for use Swarmkit / Swarm mode.
+Check `Docker documentation <https://docs.docker.com/get-started/part4/#create-a-cluster>`__ to use Swarmkit / Swarm mode.
 If you have discovery issues, please check your multicast support is OK.

 As long as your VM template includes only one network, you should not even need to give --advertise-addr or --listen-addr

 Rancher
 --------------------------------------------------------------------------------

-Reference to the OpenNebula `blog <https://opennebula.org/managing-docker-hosts-deployments-with-rancher-and-opennebula/>`__ to learn how to use Rancher.
+Check this OpenNebula `blog post <https://opennebula.org/managing-docker-hosts-deployments-with-rancher-and-opennebula/>`__ to learn how to use Rancher.

 Autoscaling via OneFlow
 --------------------------------------------------------------------------------

-A service of docker machines can be defined in :ref:`OneFlow <appflow_use_cli>`, and the autoscaling mechanisms of OneFlow used to automatically grow/decrease the number of docker machine based on application metrics.
+A service of Docker engines can be defined in :ref:`OneFlow <appflow_use_cli>`, and the autoscaling mechanisms of OneFlow used to automatically grow/decrease the number of Docker engines based on application metrics.